Itheum/architecture-diagrams/live_whitepaper.md

 3. Once data is packaged and tokenized as an NFT, it can be traded on any NFT marketplace (e.g. Opensea - *we already support this interface in our testnet*).
 This significantly increases the selling power of your data as the audience for your data increases.
 Read about it here on our blogpost [Selling your Itheum Data NFT on OpenSea](https://itheum.medium.com/selling-your-itheum-data-nft-on-opensea-f2c8bcef089b)

 4. Your unique data will be minted with an aesthetic “generative art wrapper” created using the unique signature of the data.
-E.g. your DNA data can be represented as a piece of unique art (similar to Autoglyphs or other generative art) which will have inherent value as it has rarity, creativity, and actual utility packed into it.
+For example, your DNA data can be represented as a piece of unique art (similar to Autoglyphs or other generative art) which will have inherent value as it has rarity, creativity, and actual utility packed into it.

 ## What real-world trade characteristics do **NFT wrapped data assets** provide?
 Let's look at some key trade characteristics we can get by wrapping our data as an NFT and then opening it for trade.